 \subsection{COS-3018}

-\cite{scholtzGANIFSISMProperties2025} have studied this system with NIRSpec-IFS finding that the SFH, the ISM conditions and kinematics, as well as the stellar population properties are better explained by a merging event of three galaxies (C, NE, SE) than by a rotating disc, as initially inferred from lower resolution ALMA observations \citep{smitRotationIIemittingGas2018}.
+\cite{scholtzGANIFSISMProperties2025} have studied this system with NIRSpec-IFS finding that the SFH, the interstellar medium conditions and kinematics, as well as the stellar population properties are better explained by a merging event of three galaxies (C, NE, SE) than by a rotating disc, as initially inferred from lower resolution ALMA observations \citep{smitRotationIIemittingGas2018}.
 The main galaxy also shows sub-structure with a set of clumps aligned along the E-W direction, as revealed by NIRCam imaging taken as part of the PRIMER survey (PID1837, PI J. Dunlop).

 \cite{scholtzGANIFSISMProperties2025} already reported the need of fitting the emission lines profiles of the main (C) galaxy with two narrow components and a broad component with $FWHM_{\rm broad}=1210\pm120$~km/s, that they explained as due to a relatively compact outflow ($\sim$~2.1~kpc).
 To avoid contamination from the NE and SE galaxies, we focus our analysis on a circular aperture with radius 0.15\arcsec (0.8~kpc) at the peak of stellar emission in the C galaxy (see Fig.~\ref{fig:sigma_broad_maps}).
-In the two-component modeling of the integrated spectrum of this region we identify a broad component with $FWHM_{\rm broad}=787\pm21$~km/s.
+In the two-component modelling of the integrated spectrum of this region we identify a broad component with $FWHM_{\rm broad}=787\pm21$~km/s.
 Although still high, these velocities are lower than those reported by \citet{scholtzGANIFSISMProperties2025}.
-This difference could be attributed to their use of a larger aperture that includes galaxy C, potentially capturing gas at higher velocities beyond the nuclear regions and to the fact that their spectral modeling includes three kinematic components (two narrow and one broad), which might better account for the high-velocity wings of the emission-line profiles.
+This difference could be attributed to their use of a larger aperture that includes galaxy C, potentially capturing gas at higher velocities beyond the nuclear regions and to the fact that their spectral modelling includes three kinematic components (two narrow and one broad), which might better account for the high-velocity wings of the emission-line profiles.

 Another broad component seems to be in spatial agreement with the position of the NE galaxy.
-However, the weak continuum emission in this region does not support a star-formation driven outflow as the cause for the high velocity dispersion, which could instead be produced by the merging of the galaxies.
+However, the weak continuum emission in this region does not support a star formation--driven outflow as the cause for the high velocity dispersion, which could instead be produced by the merging of the galaxies.